JinbaoAlex/ip/docs/README.md

 # Volkov User Guide

-Volkov is a command-line task manager that allows you to add 3 different types of tasks, set their relevant dates, and track your progress with simple commands.
+Volkov is a command-line task manager that allows you to add 3 different types of tasks, set their relevant dates, and track your progress on the tasks with simple commands.
 Your tasks are saved automatically, allowing you to revisit whenever you need to.

 ## Adding a Todo Task: `todo`